Machine Learning on Heterogeneous, Edge, and Quantum Hardware for Particle Physics (ML-HEQUPP): Technology

 \subsubsection{Open Source Tools for Hardware-Software Co-Design}

 \textbf{Contributors: Antonino Tumeo} \\

-The HEP community has benefited from open-source tools that democratize hardware acceleration.
+The HEP community has benefited from open-source tools that democratize hardware acceleration (see e.g. \hlsfml~and others in Section~\ref{sec:fpga}).
 Complementary efforts in computing research provide capabilities for automated hardware generation from arbitrary Python algorithms, domain-specific compilation, and system-level co-design.

 \paragraph{MLIR-Based Compilation Infrastructure}